google/koladata/docs/fundamentals.md

 r = r.updated(kd.dict_update(r.y, 'c', 4))
 ```

-**Objects**, similar to python objects, make it possible to mix items of
+**Objects**, similar to python objects, make it possible to mix primitives of
-different types and/or entities with different schemas.
+different types and/or entities/lists/dicts with different schemas.
+Objects are
+special items which store their own schema as data.
+Primitives are considered as
+objects as their schemas can be inferred from the data.
+Entities/lists/dicts
+store their schemas as a special `__schema__` attribute.

+Note: As the most commonly used object type is entity, "objects" often refer to
+"entities with embedded schemas" if no other context is provided.

 ```py
 # Create structured objects directly